 - Total the Facebook, Twitter, LinkedIn, Pinterest and Google+ shares from those 5 blog posts to arrive at a total number of shares per network and a total share count per website.

-- Calculate each social network’s share percentages from its total number of shares.
+- Calculate each social network’s share percentage from its total number of shares.

 Share Percentages by Network: